KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingThroughTheEarth.md

 </div>

-We will not look too much into how we generate these functions that approximate the graph for gravity we found earlier.
-However, it is important to understand that what we did was find polynomials that have graphs that are similar to the one we just plotted.
-If we write out the coefficients of the first polynomial, the one that approximates gravity between the surface and the "spike" in gravity, they look like this:
+I will not go into detail on how these polynomials that I will use as a general function for gravity are found.
+However, it is important to understand that what I did was find polynomials that have graphs that are similar to the one I just plotted.
+If I write out the coefficients of the first polynomial, the one that approximates gravity between the surface and the "spike" in gravity, they look like this:

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">